anton-ecom/fs/docs/CachedFileSystem.md

 ## Use Cases

 ### 1. **Configuration Management**

-Cache configuration files that are read frequently but change rarely:
+Cache configuration files that are read frequently but change ~never~ rarely:

 ```typescript
 const configFs = new CachedFileSystem(nodeFs, { ttl: 30 * 60 * 1000 }); // 30 min